rcarrata/rcarrata.github.io/_posts/2020-03-26-dns-deep-dive-in-openshift.md

 ClusterFirst
 ```

-so this results at the containers with the /etc/resolv.conf as following:
+so this results in the containers having the /etc/resolv.conf as follows:

 ```bash
 (debug-pod)sh-4.2# cat /etc/resolv.conf